rouyng/tncexporter/README.md

 TNC exporter requires Python 3.9.
 You can download Python for all major operating systems [here](https://www.python.org/downloads/).

 Please consult the [Prometheus](https://prometheus.io/docs/prometheus/latest/getting_started/) and [Grafana documentation](https://grafana.com/docs/grafana/latest/installation/requirements/) for system requirements of those applications.

+The total requirements for all these programs are fairly minimal, and should run happily on a Raspberry Pi alongside Direwolf.

 ### Installing prometheus
 A full guide on how to install and configure prometheus is outside the scope of this readme.
 Please consult the [official Prometheus installation guide](https://prometheus.io/docs/prometheus/latest/installation/) or the many other online tutorials available.